This post will show you how to protect your privacy online.

 Take these steps to protect your online privacy:

-1. Use DNT setting
+1. Use the DNT setting

-Ever noticed those pesky ads travelling with you around the Internet?
-Those are a result of websites and advertisers tracking your digital movements.
-This is done through cookie profiling and other techniques to really create a surveillance paradigm of all your online activities and build detailed user profiles based on your browsing patterns.
+This is done through cookie profiling and other techniques to create a surveillance paradigm of all your online activities and build detailed user profiles based on your browsing patterns.

-While many people are oblivious about the ads, or just don’t mind them – the practice remains a thorough violation of your basic human right to privacy.
-To protect yourself against these practices, use the Do Not Track option whenever it’s offered by a browser or a website, so they cannot use your personal data.
+While many people are oblivious about the ads or donāt mind them ā the practice remains a thorough violation of your fundamental human right to privacy.

 2. Use VPN